Computer Science (COMP)

 COMP 3100 Human-Computer Interaction (4 Credits)

 Introduces students in computer science and other disciplines to principles of and research methods in human-computer interaction (HCI).
 HCI is an interdisciplinary area concerned with the study of interaction between humans and interactive computing systems.
 Research in HCI looks at cognitive and social phenomena surrounding human use of computers with the goal of understanding their impact and creating guidelines for the design and evaluation of software, interfaces, physical products, and services in industry.
-No prerequisites are required to take the course and students from all disciplines are welcome.
-Cross listed with COMP 4100.
+Prerequisite: COMP 1353, but students from all disciplines are welcome.
+Cross-listed with COMP 4100.

 COMP 3200 Discrete Structures (4 Credits)